Maybe you’ve just given birth and you’re wondering how on earth you could ever have sex again?

 As mentioned, these things are typically temporary, but they can take some time to heal fully.

 Just like pregnancy, birth is a normal bodily function.
 There can be ongoing complications as a result of birth, but that’s the exception and not the rule, especially following normal physiological birth.

 Certainly, birth doesn’t always unfold perfectly, and damage can sometimes occur, but these side effects can be managed.

-The effect of hormones, minor to moderate tears to the vagina or perineum (the area between your vaginal opening and anus), and pelvic muscle weakness or damage can take time to heal.
+The effect of hormones, any minor to moderate tears to the vagina or perineum (the area between your vaginal opening and anus), and pelvic muscle weakness or damage can all take time to heal.

 During pregnancy and birth, your body did a lot and went through a lot, regardless of how you gave birth, so you should expect sex in the weeks and months following birth to feel quite different.